Marioshad/dashboard/README.md

 3. Changes to the database schema should be done through new migration files
 4. If migrations fail, the application will log detailed errors but will still attempt to start with the existing schema

+**System Tags Initialization:**

+The application includes a special migration (011_ensure_system_tags.sql) that sets up standard food categories as system tags:
+- This migration is designed to be idempotent (can be run multiple times safely)
+- It handles PostgreSQL's automatic column name conversion (is_system → issystem)
+- System tags include categories like Vegetables, Fruits, Dairy, Meat, etc.
+- These tags are automatically assigned to food items during receipt scanning
+- The migration will run during the deployment process

 ### 6. Important Notes

 - The application uses secure session cookies in production